 - Apply the glaze with a brush or 1/2″ nap roller.
 Liberally apply the glaze.
 Be sure your tools are dry when applying the glaze.
 Wait a few minutes and gently wipe off excess glaze using a staining pad, foam brush, cheesecloth or lint free cotton rag.
 For more working time dampen the cheesecloth or staining pad and wring it out well, then remove the glaze.

 - To use it as a stain: Apply the glaze evenly with a foam brush and do not remove.
-It can also be applied with a good quality brush, such as the Zibra Sash or Fan Brush and do not remove the glaze.
+It can also be applied with a good quality brush and do not remove the glaze.
 A second coat may be applied to deepen the glaze color after the first coat has thoroughly dried.

 - If you have to glaze a large area and need more working time: Paint a coat of Matte or Satin Couture Topcoat to act as a barrier coat.
 Let this coat of topcoat dry 4 hours before applying the glaze.

-- Low Viscosity Glaze can be added to Glaze Couture to extend your working time.
+- Sheer Glazing Medium can be added to Glaze Couture to extend your working time.

 - Allow the glaze to dry 24 hours before applying Couture Topcoat.
 This will provide the best durability.